Cambridgeshire Constabulary

 Cambridgeshire Constabulary is the local territorial police force that covers the county of Cambridgeshire.
-It provides law enforcement and security for an area of 1311 sqmi and population of 856,000 people, in a predominantly rural county.
-The force of Cambridgeshire includes the cities of Cambridge, Ely and Peterborough, the market towns of Chatteris, Huntingdon, March, Ramsey, St Ives, St Neots, Whittlesey, and town and Port of Wisbech.
+It provides law enforcement and security for an area of 1311 sqmi and population of 930,000 people, in a predominantly rural county.
+The force of Cambridgeshire includes the cities of Cambridge, Ely and Peterborough and the various market towns and villages.
 Its emblem is a crowned Brunswick star containing the heraldic badge of Cambridgeshire County Council.

-According to a government report in July 2018 on policing numbers, the force consists of 1,383 police officers (giving the county a ratio of 163 officers per 100,000 people), 111 police community support officers and 778 members of staff.
-Together with 229 special constables and 84 police support volunteers.
-It had a budget in for the year of 2018 of £134 million, of which £78.4 million (58.5%) came directly as an annual grant from the Home Office and the rest from local council taxes.
+According to a government report in March 2026 on policing numbers, the force consists of 1,708 police officers (giving the county a ratio of 163 officers per 100,000 people), 27 police community support officers and 822 members of staff.
+Together with 71 special constables and 76 police support volunteers.
+It had a budget in for the year of 2026 of £217.4 million, of which £118.7 million came directly as an annual grant from the Home Office and the rest from local council taxes.

-The chief constable is Nick Dean.
+The current Chief Constable is Simon Megicks.
 The force is overseen by the Cambridgeshire Police and Crime Commissioner (PCC).

 History & background

 Beginnings

 The origins of Cambridgeshire Constabulary date back to 1836, when the first police force within what are now the current boundaries of the force area was set up in the city of Cambridge under the name Cambridge Borough Police.
 This was followed in 1841 by establishment of the Isle of Ely Constabulary, covering the city of Ely, as well as Chatteris and March.

 Cambridgeshire County Constabulary was formed in 1851 to police those rural parts of the county outside the jurisdiction of the Cambridge Borough Police.
-The boroughs of Huntingdonshire and Wisbech and city of Peterborough did not start their own police forces until 1857, under the County and Borough Police Act 1856, which required each borough to have its own local police force.
+Huntingdonshire, the city and soke of Peterborough and the borough of Wisbech did not start their own forces until the passage of the County and Borough Police Act 1856.
 Wisbech Borough Police came under the authority of the Isle of Ely Constabulary in 1889.
 In 1949, the two forces that covered the city of Peterborough; the Liberty of Peterborough Constabulary and the Peterborough City Police merged to form Peterborough Combined Police.
 Cambridge Borough Police was renamed Cambridge City Police in 1951.

 Mid-Anglia Constabulary to Cambridgeshire Constabulary

 In 1965, all five forces that exist in the Cambridgeshire area (Cambridge City Police, Cambridgeshire Constabulary, Isle of Ely Constabulary, Huntingdonshire Constabulary, and Peterborough Combined Police) amalgamated to form the new Mid-Anglia Constabulary.
 The force was renamed Cambridgeshire Constabulary in 1974, when the new non-metropolitan county of Cambridgeshire was created by the Local Government Act 1972 with identical boundaries to the Mid-Anglia Constabulary area.

 In 2001 the constabulary conducted one of Peterborough's biggest police enquiries following the racist murder of teenager Ross Parker.

-2002 saw the Soham murders, an event that led to the biggest investigation in the history of Cambridgeshire police and one of the most expensive in the country, costing £3.5million.
+2002 saw the Soham murders, an event that led to the biggest investigation in the history of Cambridgeshire police and one of the most expensive in the country, costing £3.5 million.